Absent Freeholder and Leaking Flats

 After writing to the Office of the Deputy Prime Minster about our situation, our MP received a reply from Baroness Andrews who said that it was precisely because of similar situations to ours that the Government felt it was necessary to introduce a number of wide-ranging provisions to strengthen the rights of leaseholders through the Commonhold and Leasehold Reform Act 2002.
 She went on to explain what those measures were and what the terms of our lease should explain.
 She also said that if freeholders fail to turn up to court this should not prevent a repair order being issued.

-Baroness Andrews then went on to say that council powers were strengthened by the Housing Act 1988 which can require a landlord to start work on a certain date and also stipulate a completion date.
+Baroness Andrews then went on to say that council powers were strengthened by the Housing Act 1988 which can need a landlord to start work on a certain date and stipulate a completion date.
 A landlord could also be taken to court for failing to comply with a repair notice and it’s not just council tenants who can get the council to take such actions.

 She finished by saying that we may wish to make a complaint to the council and, if dissatisfied with the response, we can then escalate our case to the Housing Ombudsman.

-A response also came from the Council’s Housing Standards but that only confirmed the initial complaint I made in early 2005, what steps were carried out, and that I had been informed that nothing further could be done.
+A response also came from the Council’s Housing Standards but that only confirmed the first complaint I made in early 2005, what steps were carried out, and that I had been informed that nothing further could be done.
 As far as they were concerned, the case was closed!

 I still felt that our situation hadn’t been properly addressed under the circumstances so I again wrote to the Council Leader and copied in Baroness Andrews asking why, when she had stated that the powers of the Council were increased under the Housing Act 1988 and we didn’t need to be a council tenant for the Council to take action, why was our situation not being pursued?

-I also drew attention to the ‘prejudical to health’ element of the initial notices sent to the managing agents by the Community Protection Officer and said that surely having no lights on the stairwell would come under the Council’s remit especially as a resident had sustained two broken ankles as a result!
+I also drew attention to the ‘prejudical to health’ element of the first notices sent to the managing agents by the Community Protection Officer and said that surely having no lights on the stairwell would come under the Council’s remit especially as a resident had sustained two broken ankles as a result!

 I finished by asking why there was no available legislation to impose immediate penalties on the managing parties.

-I received no further reply from either the council or Baroness Andrews so, in attempt to get the other lessees to assist, we returned to our solicitor who sent a letter to each of them (at least those we had alternative addresses for) of our concerns that the lease obligations had not been fulfilled by the landlord and his managing agents.
+I received no further reply from either the council or Baroness Andrews so, in attempt to get the other lessees to help, we returned to our solicitor who sent a letter to each of them (at least those we had alternative addresses for) of our concerns that the lease obligations had not been fulfilled by the landlord and his managing agents.
 I had also established that the block buildings insurance had lapsed and if there should be a fire there would be no money to repair or reinstate the building, affecting all their interests.
 They were all asked to take the matter up with their own lenders as soon as possible.

 The letter went on to state that there was clearly an urgent need to repair various parts of the building and three points were highlighted: